shanike/middleware-exercise/readme.md

 # 2nd middleware
 *under 18 age censor*

-If age is under 18, override the '/users' route render (res.render()) with a list of users in which all ages and user names are censored, and in this case, do not add the under-age user to our users list
+If age is under 18, override the '/users' route render so it will SEND an object with a list of users in which all ages and user names are censored, and in this case, DO NOT add the under-age user to our users list

 censored list example: